Navaneeth-Sharma/Clean-Vs-Messy-Room-Classifier/README.md

 ## The Weights :

    The Weights of this couldn't be uploaded to the github bcz it exceeds 100Mb.
-If you want the wieghts you can find here ...
+If you want the wieghts you can generate it from main_cmr.py python file it saves the weights as best_model.h5 and you can use it in the website

 ## Django :

    I have used Django Framework (since it supports  Python programming).
-It has a basic form which takes the user input image(as a file input) of the room and gives the user an alert (a feature of bootstrap) based on how clean is the room.
+It has a basic form which takes the user input image(as a file input) of the room and gives the user an alert (a feature of bootstrap) will display on the screen, based on how clean is the room.
+So why wait, check out the code above !!

+###    Thank You ...